 A band typically needs more space than a DJ, so check with your venue manager to see if your reception space can accommodate live musicians.
 There may also be restrictions on electricity use (the last thing you need is a blown fuse in the middle of your first dance!) so getting a sense of what’s possible at your wedding venue will help to determine whether a band or a DJ is right for you.

 What about making your own playlist?

-Most couples will choose to avoid this—there’s already enough work to do!—but for couples on a smaller budget or those with very specific musical tastes, this could be the way to go.
-Know that you’ll have to choose about four to five hours’ worth of music, and consider the flow of the day as well as special songs you want to play throughout your ceremony and reception (the bridal entrance and first dance, for example).
+Most couples will choose to avoid this—there’s already enough work to do!—but for couples on a smaller wedding budget or those with very specific musical tastes, this could be the way to go.
+Know that you’ll have to choose about four to five hours’ worth of music, and consider the flow of the day as well as special songs you want to play throughout your wedding ceremony and reception (the processional and first dance, for example).

-Once you’ve decided between band and DJ, it’s time to start looking for a professional.
+Once you’ve decided between a band and a DJ, it’s time to start looking for a professional.
 Here are some questions to ask your candidates:

 How much do you charge for about four hours of music?
 How much is overtime?

 At this point you’ll want to know exactly what you need from your band or DJ—are they playing through the whole ceremony and reception, or just one or the other?
 Get specific fees and figures and be sure to ask about overtime pay!
 The party might not end at exactly the time you specify.

 Bands and very popular DJs often book up six months or more in advance, so start the selection process as early as possible.